gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Destroying Keying Material

-A function to destory the keying material for a given DCI for a given SCTP Association.
+A function to destory the keying material for a given epoch for a given DCI for a given SCTP Association.

 Request : Destroy Key